 Using seat belts and child restraints

-You can learn more about selecting and fitting safety restraints in our Child safety in cars guide(PDF)
+You can learn more about selecting and fitting safety restraints in the RSA’s booklet titled: A Guide to driving safely with children on board

 Roadworthiness and seat belt maintenance